raglnd/intell_game/README.md

 # Senior Design Project

 ## Installation and Running
-Steps for the installation of the server are given for ubuntu.
-You will need to run the following commands, but a script (install.sh) has been provided on this github repository.
+Steps for the installation of the server are given for Ubuntu.
+You will need to run the following commands, but a script (`install.sh`) has been provided on this github repository.

 ```bash
 sudo apt install -y python3-pip